talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 # Sliding Window Analyses

-We compared CNV counts between cases and controls across all 22 autosomes in regularized sliding windows.
+We compared rare CNV counts between cases and controls across all 22 autosomes in regularized sliding windows.
 This process is described below.

 The code to reproduce these analyses is contained in `sliding_window_analysis.sh`.